pretix/pretix-docs/docs/topics/gift-cards.md

 Note down the reason for the devaluing in the text field in the "Information" column.
 The gift card's "Current value" is displayed in the "Details" box.
 Enter the negative amount of the transaction into the "Value" field.
-For example, for a purchase totaling 12.50, enter "-12.50" and click the :btn-icon:fontawesome-solid-plus:: button.
+For example, for a purchase totaling 12.50, enter "-12.50" and click the :btn-icon:fa3-plus:: button.
 This will add a new entry to the list of transactions and change the "Current value" of the gift card accordingly.

 The same process can be used for increasing or decreasing the value of a gift card if it has been created with the wrong value, or if it has been created in error, in which case you simply subtract the entire value from the gift card.